 - Current enrollment as a full-time student who will have completed two academic years of college/university work in the United States prior to the date of anticipated entrance at the University of Massachusetts.

-UPDATE for Admission in Fall 2021: Despite the impact of COVID-19, we must require submission of a TOEFL score.
+Despite the impact of COVID-19, we require submission of a TOEFL score.

 If ETS still considers the score valid, we will accept it.
 TOEFL scores expire within two years of the test date, and must be valid on the expected date you will enter the program.